PathwayCommons/guide/_workflows/pathway_enrichment/get_data.md

 | Proliferative | High expression of *HMGA2* and *SOX11* and low expression of proliferation markers *MCM2* and *PCNA* |
 | Differentiated | High levels of *MUC16* and *MUC1* along with the fallopian tube marker *SLP1* |

-A follow-up study by Verhaak *et al* used the four expression subtypes as a basis to associate mutation and patient survival data, suggesting that these expression categories have clinical and pathological relevance.
+A follow-up study by Verhaak *et al.* (Verhaak 2013) used the four expression subtypes as a basis to associate mutation and patient survival data, suggesting that these expression categories have clinical and pathological relevance.

 ## <a href="#practical" name="practical">III.
 Practical</a>

 A pair-wise differential gene expression analysis requires at least two pieces of information.
 The 'category information' (Table 2) assigns each sample to a group.
 This assignment is typically made *a priori* and depends upon the biological question of interest.

 **Table 2.
 Category information**

 | Sample ID  |  Category  |
 |:----------:|:----------:|